placeholder

 Arrange your free initial consultation

-As a reminder, everyone has a ‘nil rate band’ exemption for inheritance tax (currently at £325,000 per person).
+As a reminder, everyone has a ‘nil rate band’ exemption for IHT, (currently at £325,000 per person).
 Furthermore, if you are passing your main residence to your direct descendants, you can also benefit from an additional exemption of up to £175,000 – this is known as the “residence nil rate band”.

 Case Study 1 Example: